 Louisiana

-A singular American original — food, music, and architecture found nowhere else, in walkable historic neighborhoods.
+A singular American original: food, music, and architecture found nowhere else, in walkable historic neighborhoods.
 Extraordinary culture, with real tradeoffs you should weigh honestly.

-New Orleans was founded by the French in 1718, ruled by the Spanish, shaped by enslaved and free Africans and Caribbean émigrés, and folded into the United States by the Louisiana Purchase — and every one of those layers is still legible in the city today.
+New Orleans was founded by the French in 1718, ruled by the Spanish, shaped by enslaved and free Africans and Caribbean émigrés, and folded into the United States by the Louisiana Purchase, and every one of those layers is still legible in the city today.
 The result is the most culturally distinct place in America: a city with its own architecture (the Creole cottage, the shotgun house, the iron-laced French Quarter balcony), its own food (gumbo, jambalaya, the po'boy, beignets at dawn), its own music (the birthplace of jazz), and its own calendar, organized around Mardi Gras, Jazz Fest, and a year-round procession of festivals and second-lines.

-What pulls it together, for someone considering retirement here, is that the culture isn't a tourist performance — it's how people actually live.
+What pulls it together, for someone considering retirement here, is that the culture isn't a tourist performance, it's how people actually live.
 Live music is a Tuesday-night neighborhood event, not a special occasion.
 Food is a civic obsession discussed with religious seriousness.
 Strangers talk to each other; the pace is slow and conversational; the architecture rewards a daily walk.
 The St. Charles streetcar still rumbles under the live oaks of Uptown, past the mansions of the Garden District, exactly as it has for over a century.
 For someone whose ideal retirement is rich in beauty, sociability, and sensory pleasure, few places on earth deliver like this one.

 And yet New Orleans asks for clear eyes.
-This is a city that has survived catastrophe — Hurricane Katrina in 2005 nearly ended it, and the recovery reshaped everything from the levees to the neighborhoods to the population.
+This is a city that has survived catastrophe, Hurricane Katrina in 2005 nearly ended it, and the recovery reshaped everything from the levees to the neighborhoods to the population.
 It carries real, persistent challenges: crime, heat, infrastructure, and an existential relationship with water that no amount of charm erases.
 The retirees who flourish here are the ones who weigh all of that honestly and decide that the music, the food, the architecture, and the singular daily texture are simply worth it.
 For the right person, nowhere else will do.

 On getting around the old-fashioned way

 The red Canal streetcars on their downtown run, palms and iron lampposts lining the neutral ground.
-The streetcar isn't a tourist novelty here — it's working transit on rails laid more than a century ago, and a big part of why so much of this city stays walkable and car-light.
+The streetcar isn't a tourist novelty here, it's working transit on rails laid more than a century ago, and a big part of why so much of this city stays walkable and car-light.

 Choosing a New Orleans neighborhood means balancing walkability, character, safety, and elevation.
 Those below are the historic, walkable, relatively safer areas most retirees end up weighing.
 Pricing reflects 2026 estimates and varies meaningfully by block, build year, and condition.

-Take the 7-question quiz.
-We'll match you across our database based on what actually matters to you — not what's trending.
+Take the quiz.
+We'll match you against every city on RetireMeHere based on what actually matters to you, not what's trending.

 Find My Match →